tungstennn/ETL-Pipeline-for-Trading-Insights-Application/README.md

 # Minimal Viable Product (MVP) Requirements

 ## Overview
 The goal is to pull in data from the Twelve Data API to obtain some stocks and crypto data.
-I then transform them locally so and combine them to obtain a single source of truth (SSOT).
-I then load this into postgres pagila db, the code the update the db runs periodically (hourly).
-Finally I pull the data out and make some visualisations using streamlit.
+I then transform them locally and combine them to obtain a single source of truth (SSOT).
+I then load this into the PostgreSQL Pagila database, with the code to update the database running periodically (hourly).
+Finally, I pull the data out and make some visualizations using Streamlit.

 ---

 ## Requirements

-### 1. **Data Extraction (OLTP-Style Data)**
+### 1. **Data Extraction**
 - **Source:** Twelve Data API (Cryptocurrency & Stocks Data)
 - **Frequency:** Hourly updates
 - **Format:** JSON response converted to Pandas DataFrame
 - **Storage:** Initially stored in Pandas for transformation
-- **Why OLTP-Style?**
+- **Why Normalized?**
-  The data retrieved from the API is highly normalized, similar to an OLTP system, making it suitable for transactional operations but inefficient for analytical queries.
+  The data retrieved from the API is highly normalized, making it suitable for transactional operations but less efficient for analytical queries.

 ---

-### 2. **Data Transformation (Denormalization for OLAP)**
+### 2. **Data Transformation**
-- **Objective:** Convert normalized OLTP-style data into a denormalized OLAP table.
+- **Objective:** Transform the normalized data to create a consolidated single source of truth (SSOT).
 - **Operations:**
-  - Join related data fields to create a flat, analysis-friendly table.
+  - Combine related data fields to create an analysis-friendly dataset.
   - Calculate aggregate values such as averages, price changes, etc.
   - Format data for easier querying by analysts.
-- **Why OLAP?**
+- **Why SSOT?**
-  The denormalization process helps improve query performance, reducing the need for complex joins and making data more accessible for analytics.
+  The transformation process helps improve data accessibility and consistency, reducing the need for complex joins and enabling a unified view of the data.

 ---

 ### 3. **Data Storage (PostgreSQL - Pagila Schema)**
 - **Database:** PostgreSQL (using Pagila schema)
-- **Tables:** Store denormalized data for efficient querying
+- **Tables:** Store consolidated SSOT data for efficient querying
 - **Usage:** Data analysts can access structured data via SQL for reporting and insights.

 ---